INTRODUCTION,

-Here are a few things you should know before beginning the game.
-They mostly concern pronunciation tips and commentary on some of the choices I made when tailoring this for an English speaking player.
+Here are a few things you might want to know before beginning the game, and then a bunch of unnecessary info for the extra curious.
+The former mostly concerns pronunciation tips and commentary on some of the choices I made when tailoring this for an English speaking player.
 Important parts are in yellow.

 What You'll Need to Play